 Luckily, there is a free utility out there to help you mirror your iPhone or iPad screen to Windows 10 PC’s screen.

-LonelyScreen acts as Airplay receiver when installed on a Windows PC.
+LonelyScreen acts as an Airplay receiver when installed on a Windows PC.
 So, all you need to do is install the free LonelyScreen on your Windows 10 PC to start mirroring your iOS device screen to Windows 10 PC screen.

 Mirror or show iPad or iPhone screen on Windows 10 PC